-Anna Gifty Opoku-Agyeman is the co-founder of the only non-profit organization addressing the pipeline and pathway problem for Black women in fields of economics, finance, and policy.
-In her book The Black Agenda, Opoku-Agyeman features Black voices across economics, education, health, climate, and technology, all speaking to the question “What’s next?” as it pertains to centering Black people in policy matters in our country.
-As we collectively reckon with the aftermath of the pandemic, and finally begin to face the deep-rootedness of racism in this country, her work is empowering, exciting, and indispensable for the new world we’re building.
+Anna Gifty Opoku-Agyeman is an award-winning researcher, writer, and speaker who identifies and intervenes in patterns of discrimination in the workplace and beyond.
+In 2022, she published a critically acclaimed collection, The Black Agenda: Bold Solutions for a Broken System, exclusively featuring Black scholars and experts across economics, education, health, climate, criminal justice, and technology.
+She was named to the inaugural class of the Forbes 30 Under 30 Boston.
+As we collectively reckon with the aftermath of the pandemic and finally begin to face the deep-rootedness of bias in this country, her work is empowering, exciting, and indispensable for the new world we’re building.

-Opoku-Agyeman co-founded The Sadie Collective, a non-profit providing Black women, students, and professionals the resources they need to succeed in the fields of qualitative sciences.
+In addition to research and policy, Anna has led multiple award-winning youth initiatives.
+In 2018, she co-founded the Sadie Collective, the first nonprofit organization in the United States specifically addressing the underrepresentation of Black women and girls in the quantitative sciences.
 Under her leadership, the Collective drew wide support from leaders across economics, policy, and industry, including Janet Yellen, current Secretary of the Treasury and the first female Chair of the Federal Reserve.
-Opoku-Agyeman also often speaks on the role that social justice and anti-Black racism plays in paving the way for the next generation of change-makers.
-As an alumna of the Meyerhoff Scholars Program, one of the top producers of Black scientists in the country, Opoku-Agyeman understands the experience on a deeply personal level.
-She is also the brainchild and co-founder of the #BlackBirdersWeek, a global campaign highlighting Black nature enthusiasts and scientists, and her talks within the broader science community emphasize the structural underpinnings of academic institutions and scientific disciplines.
+Her efforts earned her the 2020 CEDAW Women’s Rights Award by the United Nations Convention on the Elimination of all forms of Discrimination Against Women, making her the youngest recipient in history for the award.
+The award was previously awarded to Vice President Kamala Harris and the former Democratic Speaker of the House, Nancy Pelosi.
+She is also the brainchild and co-founder of #BlackBirdersWeek, a global campaign highlighting Black nature enthusiasts and scientists, and her talks within the broader science community emphasize the structural underpinnings of academic institutions and scientific disciplines.

-“Anna was fantastic.
+Anna was fantastic.
 Her contributions to the conversation on inclusive hybrid work were so important and vital.
 We cannot express our extreme gratitude to Anna enough.
 Thank you to Lavin for all of your help in coordinating her speaking engagement with us.Stanford